firesidefiction/firesidefiction.github.io/submissions.md

 permalink: submissions
 ---

+Fireside is currently closed to submissions.
+During our submissions periods, there will be a form for uploading your submission on this page.

+Fireside holds a submissions period for each upcoming issue of _Fireside Quarterly_.
+We will be open to submissions for short stories during the following periods:

+- Submissions for the Summer 2020 issue of _Fireside Quarterly_, edited by Kate Dollarhyde, will be open from **August 26, 2019** to **August 30, 2019**

+- Submissions for the Autumn 2020 issue of _Fireside Quarterly_, edited by Maurice Broaddus, will be open from **December 2, 2019** to **December 6, 2019**

-We welcome previously unpublished work ('published' includes work posted on Patreon or on a blog) in English or Spanish from all writers, and we are especially interested in seeing work from people of color, LGBTQIA+ people, disabled people, members of religious minorities, and people outside the United States.
+We welcome previously unpublished work ('published' includes work posted on Patreon or on a blog) in English or Spanish from all writers, and we are especially interested in seeing work from people of color, LGBTQIA people, disabled people, members of religious minorities, and people outside the United States.
 We strongly encourage submissions from people of those backgrounds, and all others whom traditional publishing has historically excluded.

-Below you will find our submissions dates and guidelines for:
+Below you will find our submissions guidelines for:
 - [Short Stories](#short-stories)
 - [Poetry](#poetry)
 - [Non-Fiction](#non-fiction)